MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/azure-stack-hci-dashboard.md

 1. In Azure portal, go to **Azure Arc** > **Infrastructure** > **Azure Stack HCI** > **All clusters (preview)**.

-   All columns You can filter the dashboard display by Subscription, Resource group, and Region.
+   All columns can be sorted by selecting a culmn header.
+You can filter the dashboard display by Subscription, Resource group, and Region.
 You can also group display results using the grouping control at top right.

    :::image type="content" source="media/azure-stack-hci-dashboard/azure-stack-hci-dashboard-list-view.png" alt-text="Screenshot of the Azure Stack HCI dashboard list view." lightbox="media/azure-stack-hci-dashboard/azure-stack-hci-dashboard-list-view.png":::

+   Select a cluster name to view details about a cluster, or select a parameter to view details about cluster status.

 ## Next steps